Cosmetic Surgery Addiction

 Plastic surgery has become a staple in popular culture.
-From Hollywood stars to everday citizens, it seems to be an expensive but easy way to "fix" a subtle physical flaw.
+From Hollywood stars to everyday citizens, it seems to be an expensive but easy way to "fix" a subtle physical flaw.
 However, for some, plastic surgery is more than that.
 For some, it is an obsession.
 Here, we take a look at what is known as Cosmetic Surgery Addiction.

 What is Cosmetic Surgery Addiction?